isVy08/AIM/README.md

 ```
 python infer_conventional.py config/imdb.json AIM data/imdb/score
 ```
 On how to conduct experiments on the baseline models, please refer to `baseline/`.
+<br>The codes are gratefully adapted from [L2X repo](https://github.com/Jianbo-Lab/L2X), [LIME repo](https://github.com/marcotcr/lime-experiments) and [VIBI repo](https://github.com/SeojinBang/VIBI).

 # Citation
 If you use the codes or datasets in this repository, please cite our paper.